 What You Know About Start Winding Inrush Might Be Wrong

-This is a single-phase compressor so the amperages listed are based on an amperage reading from the wire connected to the common terminal.
+These specs are for a single-phase compressor, so the amperages listed are based on an amperage reading from the wire connected to the common terminal.

-LRA is locked rotor amperage which is the expected measurable starting amperage and RLA is rated load amps, meaning the amperage it will draw when running normally at its rated load.
-You may wonder why there are two different RLA ratings here… that’s not what this tech tip is about but if you get the app and click the i with the circle around it you can find out.
+LRA is the locked rotor amperage, which is the expected measurable starting amperage.
+RLA is rated load amps, meaning the amperage it will draw when running normally at its rated load.
+You may wonder why there are two different RLA ratings here.
+That's not what this tech tip is about, but if you get the app and click the “i” with the circle around it.
+You can find out.

 VOLTS = AMPS X OHMS

-However, when we try to apply that in the field we realize some things pretty quick that get in the way of applying that neat little formula
+However, when we try to apply that in the field, we realize some things that pretty quickly get in the way of applying that neat little formula.

-- The total resistance (impedance) in an inductive (magnetic) load isn't fixed and is a combination of the static resistance of the windings and the inductive reactance that builds as the magnetic fields expand and collapse and as back EMF is generated when motors spin.
+- The total resistance (impedance) in an inductive (magnetic) load isn't fixed.
+It is a combination of the static resistance of the windings and the inductive reactance that builds as the magnetic fields expand and collapse and as back EMF is generated when motors spin.

 Notice how low the resistances are of this same compressor.

-We do know that the start winding has a higher static ohm value than the run winding and that when we add start to common and run to common together that it will equal run to start (which is a fairly obvious statement since common is just a center point) and that if the thermal overload is open we will measure OL between C-R and C-S but will read the combined value R-S.
+We know that the start winding has a higher static ohm value than the run winding and that adding start to common and run to common together will equal run to start (which is a fairly obvious statement since common is just a center point).
+If the thermal overload is open, we will measure OL between C-R and C-S but will read the combined value R-S.

-But one more thing we need to come to an agreement on.
+But there's one more thing we need to come to an agreement on.

-The run winding is connected “Across The Line”, in other words with one leg of split phase power connected to Common and the other to run.
-The current that travels through that run winding is completely a function of the total impedance of that winding which has several factors including the static winding resistance, the inductive reactance of the windings and the back EMF that builds as the motor starts running.
+The run winding is connected “Across The Line.”
+In other words, it's connected with one leg of split phase power connected to Common and the other to run.
+The current that travels through that run winding is completely a function of the total impedance of that winding, which has several factors, including the static winding resistance, the inductive reactance of the windings, and the back EMF that builds as the motor starts running.

-Remember, ohms law teaches us as resistance goes up, amperage goes down if the voltage stays the same.
+Remember, Ohm's law teaches us that as resistance goes up, amperage goes down if the voltage stays the same.

-The start winding is connected through a run capacitor and potentially some other start gear and not connected “across the line” like the run winding.
-This means that the current that moves through the start winding is limited by BOTH the total impedance of the winding AND the capacitance of the run capacitor and any other start gear.
+The start winding is connected through a run capacitor and potentially some other start gear, not connected “across the line” like the run winding.
+That means that the current that moves through the start winding is limited by BOTH the total impedance of the winding AND the capacitance of the run capacitor—and any other start gear.

 Take a long close look.

-Notice the blue line is the RUN WINDING CURRENT and the red line is the START WINDING CURRENT.
+Notice that the blue line is the RUN WINDING CURRENT, and the red line is the START WINDING CURRENT.

-Notice that ALL of the true inrush current occurs on the run winding and the start winding current doesn't go up until the run winding current starts to go down?
+Notice how ALL of the true inrush current occurs on the run winding, and the start winding current doesn't go up until the run winding current starts to go down?

 Try it sometime.